AayushVora/21_Days_Aayush_Vora/README.md

 day 8:  -->matplotlib,pandas
-day 9:  -->started working with titanic classification project,and revising what i have done so far day 10: -->Working on proejct and clearin some errors.
+day 9:  -->started working with titanic classification project,and revising what i have done so far day 10: -->Working on proejct and clearin some errors. day 11: -->working o flask for the project and referring some notes.